Convergence of genealogies through spinal decomposition with an application to population genetics: Convergence of marked branching processes

 \begin{remark} While this definition might be surprising at first sight, note that if $(U,d)$ is separable and ultrametric, points \eqref{it:UMS1} and \eqref{it:UMS2} of the definition are fulfilled when $\mathscr{U}$ is chosen to be the usual Borel $\sigma$-field.
 Therefore, a separable marked UMS in the sense of Definition~\ref{def:UMS} is an ultrametric mmm-space in the sense of Section~\ref{SS:gromovWeak}.
 When no $\sigma$-field is prescribed, $\mathscr{U}$ is assumed to be the Borel $\sigma$-field.
 Using a naive definition of a marked UMS as a complete metric space with a finite measure on the corresponding Borel $\sigma$-field raises some deep measure theoretic issues related to the Banach--Ulam problem, that are avoided by Definition~\ref{def:UMS}, see \cite[Section~4]{foutelrodier2019exchangeable} for a discussion. \end{remark}

-Point~\eqref{it:UMS1} of the above definition ensures that each map $R_k$ is measurable, so that we can define the marked distance matrix measure $\nu_{k,U}$ and the polynomials $\Phi(U, d, \mathscr{U}, \mu)$ of a marked UMS $(U,d,\mathscr{U},\mu)$ as in the previous section.
+Point~\eqref{it:UMS1} of the above definition ensures that each map $R_k$ is measurable, so that we can define the marked distance matrix distribution $\nu_{k,U}$ and the polynomials $\Phi(U, d, \mathscr{U}, \mu)$ of a marked UMS $(U,d,\mathscr{U},\mu)$ as in the previous section.
 Analogously to mmm-spaces, we define the marked Gromov-weak topology on the set of marked UMS as the topology induced by the set of polynomials.

-\begin{remark} \begin{enumerate}[(i)] \item Again, for the topology to be separated we need to work with equivalence classes of marked UMS.
+\begin{remark} Again, for the topology to be separated we need to work with equivalence classes of marked UMS.
 For non-separable spaces, the correct notion of equivalence is that of weak isometry provided in \cite[Definition~4.11]{foutelrodier2019exchangeable}.
-We do not make the distinction between marked UMS and their equivalence class in practice.
+We do not make the distinction between marked UMS and their equivalence class in practice. \end{remark}

-\item Since we aim at providing a convergence result that does not require identification of the limit, we need to add a point $\mathbf{0}$ to the space of marked UMS that corresponds to the space with the trivial null sampling measure.
-The marked Gromov-weak topology can be extended accordingly by imposing that a sequence $[U_n, d_n, \mathscr{U}_n, \mu_n]$ of marked UMS converges to $\mathbf{0}$ if $\mu_n(U_n) \to 0$. \end{enumerate} \end{remark}

 We can now state a stronger version of Proposition~\ref{lem:convDetermining} for ultrametric spaces.
+In the statement of the theorem we will need a mild tightness conditions.
+For a marked UMS $[U,d,\mathscr{U}, \mu]$, define the maps $r$ and $\pi_E$ as